Home Cheatsheet for Pandas to Polars

 Multiple filters (optimised) df.lazy().filter(pl.col("ref") == "c").filter(pl.col("x") > 1)

-In the Multiple filters (optimised) example for Polars we used separate filter calls chained together.
-The Polars query optimiser then combines these into a single filter operation.
+[3] In the optimised example for Polars we used separate filter calls.
+However, as we are in lazy mode the Polars query optimiser combines these into a single filter condition applied on a single pass through the data.

 Accessing data using []